STEllAR-GROUP/hpx/docs/sphinx/examples/1d_stencil.rst

 grain size of our program.
 The strategy that we employ is to create "partitions" of data points.
 The user can define how many partitions are created and how many data points are contained in each partition.
-This is accomplished by creating the ``struct partition`` which contains a member object ``data_``, a vector of doubles which holds the data points assigned to a particular instance of ``partition``.
+This is accomplished by creating the ``struct partition``, which contains a member object ``data_``, a vector of doubles that holds the data points assigned to a particular instance of ``partition``.

 In example 4, we take advantage of the partition setup by redefining ``space`` to be a vector of shared_futures with each future representing a partition.
 In this manner, each future represents several data points.
-Because the user can define how many data points are contained in each partition (and therefore how many data points that are represented by one future) a user can now control the grainsize of the simulation.
+Because the user can define how many data points are contained in each partition (and, therefore, how many data points are represented by one future) a user can now control the grainsize of the simulation.
 The rest of the code was then futurized in the same manner as was done in example 2.
 It should be noted how strikingly similar example 4 is to example 2.

 Example 4 finally shows good results.
 This code scales equivalently to the OpenMP version.
 While these results are promising, there are more opportunities to improve the application's scalability.
-Currently this code only runs on one :term:`locality`, but to get the full benefit of HPX we need to be able to distribute the work to other machines in a cluster.
+Currently, this code only runs on one :term:`locality`, but to get the full benefit of |hpx|, we need to be able to distribute the work to other machines in a cluster.
 We begin to add this functionality in example 5.

 In order to run on a distributed system, a large amount of boilerplate code must be added.
-Fortunately, HPX provides us with the concept of a :term:`component` which saves us from having to write quite as much code.
-A component is an object which can be remotely accessed using its global address.
+Fortunately, |hpx| provides us with the concept of a :term:`component`, which saves us from having to write quite as much code.
+A component is an object that can be remotely accessed using its global address.
 Components are made of two parts: a server and a client class.
 While the client class is not required, abstracting the server behind a client allows us to ensure type safety instead of having to pass around pointers to global objects.
 Example 5 renames example 4's ``struct partition`` to ``partition_data`` and adds serialization support.
-Next we add the server side representation of the data in the structure ``partition_server``. ``Partition_server`` inherits from ``hpx::components::component_base`` which contains a server side component boilerplate.
+Next, we add the server side representation of the data in the structure ``partition_server``. ``Partition_server`` inherits from ``hpx::components::component_base``, which contains a server-side component boilerplate.
 The boilerplate code allows a component's public members to be accessible anywhere on the machine via its Global Identifier (GID).
 To encapsulate the component, we create a client side helper class.
-This object allows us to create new instances of our component, and access its members without having to know its GID.
+This object allows us to create new instances of our component and access its members without having to know its GID.
 In addition, we are using the client class to assist us with managing our asynchrony.
 For example, our client class ``partition``\ 's member function ``get_data()`` returns a future to